ThimbleFire/Blackhole-Inferno/README.md

 * add particles to indicate velocity
 * add a planet texture to the planet
 * add ship stuff
  * add a spaceship
+ * make sure it rotates when the ship aligns, at least in the X-axis
  * make it so when you zoom in close enough the roof of the ship fades out
  * add a 3D tilemap grid for the inside of the ship
  * add models for the various facilities
  * add crew and crew behaviour
 * load and unload zones
 * add warping between universes
 * recruit crew